AlexGPlay/BillionRowChallenge/README.md

 There's no need to build before using the time command as it requires the build step.
 Simply calling the time one will compile.

 So just `make time-(line-by-line/buffering/mmap)[-multi]`

+### Generating measurements

+The measurements are created by `create_measurements.c`.
+This file can be compiled and executed with `make generate-measurements`.

+Be careful as this process takes some time and generates a file of ~13GB.